COVID-19 Wreaking Havoc on Indonesia’s Employment Sector

 To date, the central government has coordinated with relevant officials in all provinces of Indonesia to anticipate and overcome manpower problems in the regions.
 Among them by giving direction and guidance both verbally through a remote dialogue (teleconference) or through circulars and coordination related to the data collection and monitoring of companies that terminate workers / laborers or do layoffs.
 Government also creates several assistancy programs such as Labor Intensive Infrastructure Program (Padat Karya Infrastruktur), Labor Intensive Productive Program (Padat Karya Produktif) and Independent Labor Program (Tenaga Kerja Mandiri) as well as the acceleration of Pre Work Card (Kartu Pra Kerja).

-LID Advisory is a publication prepared by Launcher.id.
+Legal Insights is a publication prepared by Launcher.id.
 It is intended to inform in general topics covered only, and should not be treated as a legal advice or relied upon when making business activities or investment decisions.
-Should you have any inquiries on the matters contained in LID Advisory, or other comments generally, please contact us at email@example.com.
+Should you have any inquiries on the matters contained in Legal Insights, or other comments generally, please contact us at email@example.com.